A control freak is a person who feels an obsessive need to exercise control over themselves and others and to take command of any situation.

 Being called a control freak is usually a negative description.
 It’s also a wake-up call.
 On the other hand, it could also be hurtful, especially if you aren’t aware of how your actions have affected others.
 Here are some helpful ways to manage this:

-- Listen to the feedback when people call you a control freak: Being a control freak may make it hard to hear suggestions or criticisms.
+Being a control freak may make it hard to hear suggestions or criticisms.
 However, it’s necessary for growth and change, so try to listen to why they may have called you a control freak.
 This can help you identify areas for improvement.

-- Reflect on your behaviour: Reflecting on your behaviour and how you made others feel is a good step in striving to improve.
+Reflecting on your behaviour and how you made others feel is a good step in striving to improve.
 Are there times when you come across as micromanaging or overly controlling?
 Why did these responses hurt or make people uncomfortable?
 Identifying specific behaviours can help you work on changing them.

-- Practice letting go: While being uptight can give you a sense of comfort knowing that everything is going according to plan, letting go brings a different type of peace.
+While being uptight can give you a sense of comfort knowing that everything is going according to plan, letting go brings a different type of peace.
 Try to trust others more and let go of control in situations when it’s appropriate to do so.
 You can try delegating tasks to others and trusting them to take charge.
 Be open to new ideas and experiences.

-- Seek support: If being called a control freak hurts your everyday routine, seek professional help.
+If being called a control freak hurts your everyday routine, seek professional help.
 They are educated and trained to help you with these feelings.

 Being responsible and in control is healthy as long as you’re not overdoing it or hurting others.
 Being a control freak is harmful to you and the people around you.
 To maximize your learning experience, you must be open to others’ perspectives and opinions.